Woongsik/fullstack-e-commerce-frontend/README.md

    To avoid, potential error, axios is used for the application.
    In order to test with server, use fetch in src/services/apiService.ts Just comment out axios part.
-(You will easily know what to do in code)
+(Remove comments line 22 to line 37 , add comment line 41 to 49 ) Also src/test/redux/productReducerWithMockServer.ts(line 3)

    Currently all the reducers are tested (productSlice, userSlice, cartSlice, categorySlice) Total 132 tests runs and passed in 7 test suites.